Timothy Chow

-Timothy Stephen Chow (周子謙; born on 11 March 2006) is a Hong Kong professional footballer who plays as a defender.
+Timothy Stephen Chow (周子謙; born on 11 March 2006) is a Hong Kong former professional footballer who played as a defender.

 Early life

 Chow joined HKFC at the age of 8, and from age 12, the club arranged for him to play against older opponents.
 As a primary schooler, Chow enrolled in the Diocesan Boys’ Primary Division, and played futsal at that age.
 After that, he played for Diocesan Boys' School.

 Club career

 HKFC

 In August 2022, Chow was promoted to the first team of HKFC.
 Timothy made his debut for the club on the 20th of November, coming on for Jack Sealy in the 2–1 victory over HK U23.
 Following his debut and at the age of 16, he made his first start for HKFC during a 2–1 win over Tai Po.

 Chow's defensive performances led to him winning the HKPL Player of the Match on 19 March 2023 against HK U23 and on 7 May 2023 against Southern.

 Chow scored his first HKPL goal on 7 May 2023 against Southern, making him the youngest goal scorer in HKPL history.
 He was voted Best U22 Player of the Team by Sapling Cup for the 2022–23 season.